 - The funding available to the Council from central Government resulting from changes to Business Rates, New Homes Bonus etc. will not be known until the autumn at the earliest.
-This together with increases in inflation and interest rates makes accurate budget planning difficult, resulting in a risk of over commitment of financial resources or inappropriate use of reserves. - Economy of the Borough impacted limiting the ability to deliver the Economic Growth Strategy for the Borough - Council's key contractors remain sustainable and continue to provide value for money - Reduced Organisational resilience may lead to reduced resources to support Council's service delivery and transformation in the aftermath of the pandemic
+This together with increases in inflation and interest rates makes accurate budget planning difficult, resulting in a risk of over commitment of financial resources or inappropriate use of reserves. - Economy of the Borough impacted limiting the ability to deliver the Economic Growth Strategy for the Borough - Council's key contractors remain sustainable and continue to provide value for money - Reduced Organisational resilience may lead to reduced resources to support Council's service delivery and transformation

-In particular the key financial risk relates to the proposed change in local government funding from 2024/25.
-The Council have set a balanced budget for 2023/24, based upon the current funding regime.
-However the introduction of Fair Funding, that reflects a change in the methodology for determining the Council's relative needs and relative resources, and the introduction of 75% Business Rates Retention combined with a Reset of Business Rates Baselines, creates a great degree of uncertainty for the Council's funding in 2024/25 and beyond.
+In particular the key financial risk relates to the proposed change in local government funding from 2025/26.
+The Council have set a balanced budget for 2024/25, based upon the current funding regime.
+However the introduction of Fair Funding, that reflects a change in the methodology for determining the Council's relative needs and relative resources, and the introduction of 75% Business Rates Retention combined with a Reset of Business Rates Baselines, creates a great degree of uncertainty for the Council's funding in 2025/26 and beyond.